Trustworthy Medical Question Answering: An Evaluation-Centric Survey: Evaluation-Guided System Improvement for Medical QA

 \textbf{Robustness through Adversarial Training} Evaluation may show a model is brittle on certain phrasings or adversarial questions.
-To address this, adversarial training is used. \citet{robumt1} proposed an adversarial training framework targeting both character-level and word-level perturbations.
-By systematically integrating adversarial samples into training, this approach improves robustness and generalization in biomedical NLP tasks, including medical QA. \citet{robumt2} develops a query-efficient adversarial sampling method, which leverages power-scaled distance-weighted sampling (PDWS) to generate realistic adversarial distractions (e.g., disease and pharmaceutical entities) in clinical queries, effectively testing robustness under adversarial conditions.
-MedFuzz~\cite{Medfuzz} introduced an ``attacker'' LLM to intentionally alter benchmark questions, violating underlying assumptions to assess real-world model robustness.
-Similarly, \citet{robumt3} employs adversarial methods via prompt engineering and fine-tuning, which highlights model vulnerabilities and noting significant impacts of fine-tuning adversarial attacks on model weights, an observation meriting further exploration.
+To address this, adversarial training is used.
+For instance, \citet{robumt1} proposed an adversarial training framework targeting both character-level and word-level perturbations.
+By systematically integrating adversarial samples into training, this approach improves robustness and generalization in biomedical NLP tasks, including medical QA.
+Similarly, \citet{robumt3} explored adversarial methods via prompt engineering and fine-tuning, revealing critical model vulnerabilities and showing that adversarial fine-tuning can significantly impact model weights, an observation meriting further study.
+A powerful example of evaluation-guided robustness improvement involves combining MedFuzz ~\cite{Medfuzz} with targeted adversarial fine-tuning.
+MedFuzz is an adversarial robustness evaluation framework that systematically probes medical LLMs by generating subtle, clinically plausible perturbations to benchmark questions.
+These perturbations that may involve rephrasings, the addition of extraneous details, or the insertion of minor factual distractors, often induce measurable drops in accuracy or consistency, thereby revealing concrete model vulnerabilities.
+To address these weaknesses, the evaluation results can be used to guide adversarial fine-tuning.
+Specifically, Perturbation-Demonstrated Weakness Sampling (PDWS) \cite{robumt2} prioritizes the most informative adversarial examples identified by MedFuzz, ensuring that fine-tuning emphasizes cases where the model is most brittle.
+This integration of evaluation and training reduces performance degradation under perturbations and exemplifies how systematic adversarial assessment can drive more robust model development.

 \textbf{Fairness via Data and Prompt Design} Fairness evaluation in medical QA must capture both dataset-induced biases and user-centered harms.
 EquityMedQA introduces seven adversarial datasets and human evaluation rubrics to measure disparities across race, gender, and geography, revealing subtle inequities in LLM responses \cite{biasmt1}.
 Complementary studies expose model tendencies to perpetuate debunked race-based practices \cite{biasmt2} and demonstrate how cognitive biases embedded in user inputs can distort model outputs—an effect quantified by BiasMedQA through bias-laden prompts and error analysis \cite{BiasMedQA}.
 Together, these benchmarks highlight uneven performance across demographic groups and underscore the need for comprehensive, multi-dimensional fairness assessments.
 Building on these insights, developers apply evaluation-guided interventions to mitigate unfair behaviour.
 Data diversification techniques—such as augmenting underrepresented groups, counter-bias pairing, and re-balancing skewed corpora—have proven effective at reducing differential performance \cite{biasmt3}.
 Fairness regularization and constraint-based training further enforce balanced treatment across identity attributes.
 At inference time, prompt engineering (e.g., “Provide gender-neutral explanations for all patients”) and user-centric guidance can nudge models toward equitable outputs, with follow-up studies showing prompt designs that specifically address cognitive biases \cite{biasmt4}.
 Crucially, each mitigation step is validated through repeated unbiased evaluation, forming a feedback loop: evaluate on an expanding suite of bias tests, apply targeted fixes, then re-evaluate to ensure that gains in one area do not introduce new disparities.
 Because real-world patients may unknowingly input misleading or biased information, future work must integrate robustness evaluations alongside fairness to build trustworthy medical QA systems.